How to Stop Premiere Pro from Crashing

 Tip #2: Update and Reinstall Premiere Pro

-An easy Premiere Pro trick for preventing crashes is to uninstall and then reinstall the program.
+An easy way to prevent Premiere Pro from crashing is to uninstall and then reinstall the program.
 Reinstalling Premiere Pro updates it to the latest version, automatically deletes corrupted files, and gives the program a hard reset.

 Along with Premiere Pro, ensure that the computer is updated to the latest settings.
-A compatibility problem between an operating system update and the Premiere Pro version could be the cause of frequent crashes.
+A compatibility problem between an operating system update and the Premiere Pro version could be why your Adobe Premiere Pro keeps crashing, especially on startup.
+If you notice Premiere Pro crashing when opening a project, a fresh installation might resolve the issue.

 Tip #3: Clear Premiere Pro Settings